Bear Safety: Storing Food

 Food Storage Requirements

 Depending on which national park you decide to visit and what types of bears are present there, regulations differ for how best to store your food.
 Some parks require food lockers or bear-resistant food containers ("bear canisters"), while others allow visitors to hang food from a tree in a food bag.
-Always check with the parks you plan to visit to learn their regulations.
+Bear canisters should always be locked and stored properly when not being used.
 Not following those rules may result in fines, confiscation of food, towing of cars, or other penalties to protect visitors, property, and bears.
 Read below to learn some common food storage tips that can help you have a more enjoyable visit to your national park.

 In Picnic Areas and Campgrounds

 - Always keep your food within arm's reach and don't turn your back to your food.